admis-vra/ollama_chat_bot/README.md

 You: What is AI?
 Assistant: Artificial Intelligence is...
 🧠 Example Output
-vbnet
-Copy code

 💬 Ollama Chat Assistant

 Type 'exit' anytime to stop.

 You: Who is Elon Musk?
 Assistant: Elon Musk is a technology entrepreneur and CEO of Tesla, SpaceX...

-🧩 Customization
+# 🧩 Customization
 You can edit SYSTEM_PROMPT in main.py to change your assistant’s personality.

-Example:
+- Example:

-python
-Copy code
 SYSTEM_PROMPT = "You are a funny assistant who replies with jokes and emojis!"

-🛠️ Author
+# 🛠️ Author

-[Your Name or GitHub Username]
+ @admis-vra

 📧 Contact: [optional email]